Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 hypothesis at the NumPy newcomer's meeting, which [happens every other Thursday](http://numpy-discussion.10968.n7.nabble.com/Newcomer-s-Hour-td49226.html).

-During the meeting, @marsbarlee provided a valuable [slideshow on how to write alt-text for scientific diagrams](https://docs.google.com/presentation/d/150vhbpGrtAc3ALhrS1a07lhEKCgevAY3ITh-4eCndDk/edit?usp=sharing).
+During the meeting, @marsbarlee provided a valuable [slideshow on how to write alt text for scientific diagrams](https://docs.google.com/presentation/d/150vhbpGrtAc3ALhrS1a07lhEKCgevAY3ITh-4eCndDk/edit?usp=sharing).
 This involves looking at examples and looking at the image context.